Kaikōura Peninsula: Hutton's shearwater colony

 The endangered bird species Hutton's shearwater is endemic to the Kaikōura region.
 As a conservation measure for the species, a new breeding colony (Te Rae o Atiu) was established on the Kaikōura Peninsula in 2005.
 First, a small transfer of 10 nestlings was sent in April 2005.
 After that, roughly 100 additional nestlings were moved annually each March in 2006, 2007, 2008, 2012 and 2013.
 In the first years, there were heavy losses of chicks because of predation by cats.
 Chicks translocated from the Kowhai colony were hand-fed in artificial burrows to ensure they would imprint on the new colony, and since 2010 have been returning there to breed.
-A predator-proof fence was built around the 2 ha site in February 2010 by the Hutton's Shearwater Charitable Trust.
+A pest-exclusion fence was built around the 2 ha site in February 2010 by the Hutton's Shearwater Charitable Trust.

 There were 27 chicks hatched in the colony in 2024, making this the most successful season to date.
 Regular weighing of the chicks indicated that parents were struggling to bring back sufficient food for the chicks, and supplementary feeding was provided.